fohrloop/wakepy/docs/source/user-guide/technical-details.md

 (wakepy-methods)=
 ## Wakepy Methods

 **Methods** are different ways of entering/keeping in a Mode.
-A Method may support one or more operating systems, and may have one or more requirements for software it should be able to talk to or execute.
+A Method may support one or more platforms, and may have one or more requirements for software it should be able to talk to or execute.
 For example, on Linux. using the Inhibit method of the [org.gnome.SessionManager](https://lira.no-ip.org:8443/doc/gnome-session/dbus/gnome-session.html) D-Bus service is one way of entering `keep.running` mode, and it required D-Bus and (a certain version of) GNOME.